-April 5-6, Days 17-18: Kaeng Krachan National Park.
+March 19-20, Days 18-19: Kaeng Krachan National Park.
 Kaeng Krachan National Park, encompassing 1,814 square miles (2,920 square kilometers), is Thailand's largest and one of its most magnificent and exciting conservation areas.
-Biologically broad-leaved rich tropical evergreen forests cover a large portion of the park up to approximately 3,281 feet (1,000 meters), thereafter merging into distinctly different sub-montane forest.
+Biologically rich tropical broad-leaved evergreen forests cover a large portion of the park up to approximately 3,281 feet (1,000 meters), thereafter merging into distinctly different sub-montane forest.
 Much of the park is extremely rugged and unexplored; however, a drivable track extends about 23 miles (36 kilometers) eastward into the park and to the highest point reached by road.
 This permits us fairly easy access, as well as some truly superb views out over a sea of undisturbed forest-as far as the eye can see, way into Burma.
 This is a rare opportunity now in Southeast Asia.
 Please note we will be birding in park vehicles, typically pickup trucks with four-wheel drive.